Micro Inverters Are Not Producing. Dc Voltage Too Low.

 A 100W modified sine wave inverter is a device that converts 12VDC or 24VDC power into 220VAC power with a modified sine wave.
 This inverter has a peak power of 200W and offers selectable input voltages (12V/24V) and output frequencies (60Hz/50Hz).
 It is lightweight, easy to carry, and ideal for travel.
 It also comes with built-in protections against overload, overheating, and short circuits.

-What voltage does an inverter use?
+How does an inverter work?

-What is a 12V to 240V inverter?
+What voltage is a 12V inverter?

 • Universal dual voltage pure sine wave inverter